kyhy/docker.github.io/docker-for-mac/install.md

 * [Release Notes](release-notes.md) lists component updates, new features, and improvements associated with Stable and Beta releases.

 * [Learn Docker](/learn.md) provides general Docker tutorials.

+* [Docker for Mac vs. Docker Toolbox](docker-toolbox.md) explains the differences between the new and legacy apps, and considerations for installing Docker for Mac on a system with Docker Toolbox already installed.